Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure: Limitations

 \textbf{Evaluation aspects.} The field study uses a rubric-based evaluation and learner-perceived usefulness in an end-to-end scenario.
 We argue additional evaluation metrics such as multiple human teachers evaluating the quality across the dimensions such as engaging the student or quality of questioning.
 Moreover, as we evaluated \name\ through a field study, learners might have taken the exercise less seriously than they would for an exercise that is officially part of their curriculum.
 Further studies with increased ecological validity should be conducted.

-\textbf{Scalability. } While tutoring can also be explored as a standalone experience, it is important to consider how systems like \name\ could be integrated into a classroom or as part of a formal education context.
+\textbf{Integration. } While tutoring can also be explored as a standalone experience, it is important to consider how systems like \name\ could be integrated into a classroom or as part of a formal education context.
 As such, further research should explore (1) how to support teachers in adjusting and personalizing the tutor's strategy, (2) how to provide relevant feedback to the teacher in order to ensure continuity with classroom content, and (3) how such tutors should be best integrated in existing pedagogical structures.

+\textbf{Risks.} As students increasingly utilize AI tools in their learning process, we must ensure they are beneficial to learning.
+Some studies empirically demonstrated that generative AI tools could harm learning~\cite{genaiharmlearning}, through mechanisms such as overreliance~\cite{overreliance}.
+With our work, we mitigate these effects by empowering teachers and learning scientists to control their student's interactions with generative AI through the use of \name.
+However, further field studies on the reliance behavior of students with a \name LLM tutor should be conducted before large-scale deployment. \citet{survey} discusses more broadly the risks associated with the use of LLMs in education.

-\textbf{Social aspects.} The social context of a learning experience plays an important role in learning, and ``social surround'' is even one of the three design layers of Productive Failure~\cite{Designing}.
+\textbf{Social aspects.} The social context of a learning experience plays an important role in learning, and ``social surround'' is even one of the three design layers of PF~\cite{Designing}.
 Generally, supportive and coordinated relationships play an important role in learning~\cite{roschelle1995construction}, and research on how students perceive these tutors at the social level should be explored to paint a complete picture.
-As such, embodied agents could be considered~\cite{sinha2022embodied}.
 Beyond cognitive learning outcomes, it is also important to consider affective outcomes of learning activities, such as social-emotional competencies~\cite{alzahrani2019effect}, and how these are impacted by the interaction with digital tutors over human ones.

-\textbf{Data Privacy.} The field study was approved by the university IRB (Proposal EK-2024-N-256).
+\textbf{Data Privacy.} The field study was approved by the university IRB.
 All data collected were anonymized and no sensitive student information was stored.